nuniniyujin/STCN_evaluation/README.md

 ## Tasks definitions

-* The **first** task of the project is to replicate some of the results from the paper at the inference time,by using authors’ implementation.
+* The **first** task of the project is to replicate some of the results from the paper at the inference time, by using the authors’ implementation.
-* The **second** task of the project is to verify performance on Something-Something dataset which was not used in original paper.
+* The **second** task of the project is to verify performance on the Something-Something dataset which was not used in the original paper.
 * The **final** task is to use one of the existing image segmentation approaches for the initialization of the video segmentation method and compare it to manual annotation results.
-In this part we tested with Mask-RCNN, Detectron 2 PointRend and LOST+CRF methods
+In this part, we tested with Mask-RCNN, Detectron 2 PointRend and LOST+CRF methods.

 ## Results
 More results are accessible at : https://bit.ly/32mezrQ